Jessica Pegula wins Wimbledon opening match

 Coco Gauff, the second highest-seeded U.S. player at No. 7, and Pegula’s doubles partner, was upset in the first round, 6-4, 4-6, 6-2 against compatriot 2020 Australian Open champion Sofia Kenin, whose ranking dropped so far she needed to win three matches in qualifying just to get into the main draw.

-Pegula and Gauff, the No. 2 doubles tandem in the world, will play their opening match at 6 a.m.
-Wednesday at the All England Club, and Pegula’s second-round singles match against Cristina Busca is scheduled for later in the day.
+Pegula’s second-round singles match against Cristina Busca is scheduled for 11:30 a.m.
+Thursday, while Pegula and Gauff, the No. 2 doubles tandem in the world, will play their opening match on Friday at the All England Club.

 The 29-year-old Pegula is a five-time Grand Slam quarterfinalist in singles, at the Australian Open the past three years, and at the French Open and U.S. Open in 2022.
 She reached the third round at Wimbledon for the first time last year.